scaleway/serverless-gateway/docs/auth.md

     -H 'Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzb21lIjoicGF5bG9hZCIsImlzcyI6Ill5WElBSWxtRmYxRmE0c0xnMndKR0J3SDVFU3NvdkJ5In0.lkxltveJ2ZQjrdQ7D41UWknNgKCAEfeaqO-8K3z2jHk'
 ```

-And we will see our request go through to the upstream.
+and we will see our request go through to the upstream.